Pomax/BezierInfo-2/localization.md

 ### spoilers: not if there's English in it

 Here's the thing about localisation: you need to update *all* the content to work for a specific locale.
 Translating all the English text to something like Chinese is great and all but if the graphics still have English in them, things get weird.
-And while at this point the contributors were being quite productive and translating sections at a time, the LaTeX blocks still had English in them.
+And while at this point the contributors were being quite productive and translating sections at a time, some of the LaTeX blocks still had English in them.

-Wouldn't it be nice if in a Japanese-localiazed Primer, this:
+Wouldn't it be nice if in a Japanese-localized Primer, this:

 ![English LaTeX](https://pomax.github.io/BézierInfo-2/images/latex/8090904d6448ed0c8e6151aecf62f361d51ead96.svg)